 Over 9 million UK workers have had to call in sick, take unplanned holiday or arrive late to deal with winter-related home emergencies.
 That’s an awful lot of frozen pipes and broken heaters to deal with.
 And no doubt a huge sum of cash to part with for repairs.

-Do yourself a favour, take steps to prepare your home now before the winter weather really kicks in.
+So do yourself (and your employer!) a favour, take steps to prepare your home now before the winter weather really kicks in.

 To help you avoid the suffering of home emergencies this winter, we’ve created The Ultimate Guide to Winter Home Protection.

 In our new guide, we’ll explain the cause and effect of the most common winter home emergencies.
-You’ll learn:
+You’ll learn how to:

-Home insurance isn’t designed to fix things which aren’t properly maintained.
-By making repairs now you can reduce the risk of storm damage to your home.
+Maintenance is key!
+By making repairs now you can reduce the risk of storm damage and wind damage to your home.
 Simply securing loose slates and removing dead tree branches can save you cash and hassle later down the line by avoiding unnecessary damage.

 If a storm is heading your way, take a look at our handy checklist to help ensure your home is protected.
-Or, for big jobs, consider hiring a professional.
+Or, for larger jobs, consider hiring a professional.